Last Updated on February 3, 2023 by Pinpoint 250

-You can either grind the spices coarsely or get a very finely ground spice powder with this grinder.
+With this grinder, you can grind the spices coarsely or get a very finely ground spice powder.

 What Are the Different Types of Spice Grinders?

-Apart from knowing what is a spice grinder, you also have to be familiar with the fact that there are two main types: manual and electric.
+Apart from knowing what a spice grinder is, you also have to be familiar with the fact that there are two main types: manual and electric.

 Manual spice grinders resemble black pepper mills and perform similarly.

-A cup-shaped container sits on top, with multiple sharp cutting teeth near the bottom side.
+A cup-shaped container sits on top, with multiple sharp cutting teeth near the bottom.

 As you rotate the handle clockwise, it moves the cutting teeth network inside.

-This grinds a small number of spices at a time, dropping the grounds in the collecting jar below.
+This grinds a few spices, dropping the grounds in the collecting jar below.

 They are cheap and portable but require effort and time.